Leave a Message

 Free July Fourth Events in Great Barrington

-Great Barrington's summer festival Berkshire Busk! falls on July 4th for the first time this year.
+Great Barrington's summer festival Berkshire Busk! will be in full swing on Saturday, July 4.
 Attendees can walk around downtown Great Barrington and take in musical and circus acts for free along Main Street and Railroad Street beginning at 6:30 pm.
-Berkshire Busk! has partnered with the local independent movie theatre the Triplex Cinema to offer a fun nighttime alternative to those who aren't fireworks fans: a free 50th anniversary screening of Monty Python & The Holy Grail.
-The screening, produced with help from the Boondocks Film Society, will take place outdoors at Giggle Park when the sun goes down.
+Berkshire Busk! has partnered with the local independent movie theatre the Triplex Cinema to offer a classic movie screening for those that aren't fireworks fans.
+The screening, produced with help from Hudson's Story Screen Cinema, will take place outdoors at Giggle Park when the sun goes down.